quicwg/base-drafts/draft-ietf-quic-transport.md

 this causing a handshake deadlock, clients MUST send a packet upon a probe timeout, as described in {{QUIC-RECOVERY}}.
-If the client has no data to retransmit, it MUST send an Initial packet in a UDP datagram of at least 1200 bytes if it does not have Handshake keys and otherwise send a Handshake packet.
+If the client has no data to retransmit, it MUST send an Initial packet in a UDP datagram of at least 1200 bytes if it does not have Handshake keys, and otherwise send a Handshake packet.

 A server might wish to validate the client address before starting the cryptographic handshake.
 QUIC uses a token in the Initial packet to provide